EnCiv/civil-pursuit/README.md

 - `npm run reset` - Empty database then populate it running the migrations

 # Directory Structure
+- app/bin/start.js is where it starts
+- app/server.js is the main server code
+- app/client/main.js is the entrypoint for browser side code, but this will run on the server side too

 - app/api
-	The files in this directory are collected up by app/api.js and executed based on events
+	The files in this directory are collected up by app/api.js and executed based on events from the browser.
+On the browser side you emit an event to window.socket.emit('name of api', ...parameters)
+	and the file name-of-api with the exported function nameOfAPI will be executed on the server and its results returned.

+- app/components these are the react/jsx components that make up the app
+- app/components/store data is gathers through the api calls and stored in state, for child componets to use as props.
+This is how DB stuff gets to the browser.

+- app/lib this is js (not jsx) code used in the app
 - app/lib/proptypes
 	the .js files in this directory define the type of the class in terms of react prototypes.

 - app/models
 	each sub directory corresponds to a collection in the database.
 These directories can have -index.js which defines a class that extends mungo and includes the schema.
 If the directory name is political-party the class name should be PoliticalParty